 My Experience Visiting Wadi Rum

 After the 40 min long hike, I get to the other side.
 What do I see?
 3 Jeeps parked, with nothing in sight but the desert.
 Sallah and Abdullah along with a few other Bedouins sitting on the ground.
 Upon coming near them Sallah exclaimed “Come on now, you must be hungry after the hike.
-I made lunch” – that was the most beautiful experience I had.
-We spent hours lunching together.
+I made lunch!”
 The food was simple and wholesome – Pita, Hummus, Yogurt, Fool, Cucumber and loads and loads of tea.
 They made sure there is enough for me to eat.
 There was no end to the conversations and the tea kept refilling itself!
-Soon other travellers joined us, more stories were shared, more tea was brewed and more connections made.
+Soon other travellers joined us.
+Stories were shared, tea brewed and more connections made.